ahmed20008/Frontend-Webpage/README.md

 # Website
 In this project I created a Website using HTML, CSS and JavaScript.
-Add a smooth scroll using JavaScript.
+Added a smooth scroll using JavaScript.